 What to do about cold hands

-Low blood pressure, while usually desirable, might be due to underlying issues such as an irregular heartbeat, so contact your GP if your cold hands persist.
+Low blood pressure (less than 90/60mmHG), while usually desirable, might be due to underlying issues such as an irregular heartbeat, so contact your GP if your cold hands persist.

 If your thyroid isn’t functioning well – something that often happens as we get older – you may also experience tiredness, weight gain, depression and even heart problems.
 Doctors usually prescribe a drug called levothyroxine to counteract this, but it’s vital to eat a healthy diet, including selenium, a trace element that is found in Brazil nuts, seeds, lentils and shellfish, and can also be taken in supplement form.